 Students are required to improve their CGPA the first term they are on Academic Probation.
 Students who have made improvements, but have not raised their CGPA to the required 3.0 will remain on academic probation for each subsequent term until achieving the required 3.0 CGPA.
-To maintain SAP, the student is required to continually make Satisfactory Academic Progress (SAP) and GPA improvements each term.
+To maintain SAP, the student is required to make SAP and GPA improvements each term continually.
 Therefore, students are required to earn As or Bs each successive term while on AP to maintain a successful completion (67%) of all courses attempted in the program (Percentage of Credit Completion-PCC).